-\ Government securities distributors that do not act as principal in the purchase and sale of Government of Canada securities directly with customers and other financial intermediaries have a competitive bidding limit of 0 per cent and a non-competitive bidding limit of \$0 for their own account.
+Government securities distributors that do not act as principal in the purchase and sale of Government of Canada securities directly with customers and other financial intermediaries have a competitive bidding limit of 0 per cent and a non-competitive bidding limit of \$0 for their own account.

-9. Calculation of Bidding Limits for Government Securities Distributors
+6. Calculation of Competitive Bidding Limits (Government Securities Distributors)

-- 9.1 For marketable Government of Canada bonds, bidding limits are calculated on the basis of a formula calculation that takes into account, over the previous four quarters, each government securities distributor's: (i) winnings on its own behalf at auctions of Government of Canada bonds; (ii) participation at buyback operations; and (iii) activity in the secondary market for bonds. - 9.2 For regular Government of Canada treasury bills and fungible cash-management bills, bidding limits are calculated on the basis of the formula calculation that takes into account, over the previous four quarters, each government securities distributor's: (i) winnings on its own behalf at auctions of regular treasury bills and fungible cash-management bills; (ii) participation at auctions of non-fungible cash-management bills; and (iii) activity in the secondary market for regular treasury bills and cash-management bills (both fungible and non-fungible). - 9.3 Since participation in buyback operations for Government of Canada bonds and at auctions of non-fungible cash-management bills is optional, the formula will not lower the bidding limits of government securities distributors that choose not to participate in these operations.

-- 9.4 The formula calculation excludes securities allotted to the Bank of Canada at auctions. - 9.5 For the purposes of calculating bidding limits, the primary market share of a government securities distributor includes its competitive and non-competitive winning bids, but does not include winning bids on behalf of customers. - 9.6 Primary market activity has a greater weighting than secondary market activity, which in turn has a greater weighting than participation at buyback operations and at auctions of non-fungible cash management bills. - 9.7 Bidding limits determined by the formula calculation are rounded upward to the nearest percentage point. - 9.8 Bidding limits equal the lesser of: the formula calculation or 25 per cent of the auctioned amount.
-These limits are re-calculated every six months. - 9.9 In assessing the application of a new government securities distributor, the Bank of Canada may use data on bids entered on the applicant's behalf by other government securities distributors over a specified period.
+- 6.1 This section applies to the calculation of competitive bidding limits for government securities distributors bidding for their own account and must be read in conjunction with section 5.1. - 6.2 For bonds, bidding limits are calculated on the basis of a formula calculation (as set out in the table in section 5) that takes into account, over the previous four quarters, each government securities distributor's: (i) winnings on its own behalf at auctions of bonds; (ii) participation at buyback operations; and (iii) activity in the secondary market for bonds. - 6.3 For regular Government of Canada treasury bills and fungible cash-management bills, bidding limits are calculated on the basis of the formula calculation that takes into account, over the previous four quarters, each government securities distributor's: (i) winnings on its own behalf at auctions of regular treasury bills and fungible cash-management bills; (ii) participation at auctions of non-fungible cash-management bills; and (iii) activity in the secondary market for regular treasury bills and cash-management bills (both fungible and non-fungible). - 6.4 Since participation in buyback operations for bonds is optional, the formula will not lower the bidding limits of government securities distributors that choose not to participate in these operations. - 6.5 The formula calculation excludes securities allotted to the Bank of Canada at auctions. - 6.6 For the purposes of calculating bidding limits, the primary market share of a government securities distributor includes its competitive and non-competitive winning bids, but does not include winning bids on behalf of customers. - 6.7 Primary market activity has a greater weighting than secondary market activity, which in turn has a greater weighting than participation at buyback operations. - 6.8 Bidding limits determined by the formula calculation are rounded upward to the nearest percentage point. - 6.9 Bidding limits are re-calculated every six months and communicated to government securities distributors. - 6.10 In assessing the application of a new government securities distributor, the Bank of Canada may use data on bids entered on the applicant's behalf by other government securities distributors over a specified period.